hemaldey/hemaldey.github.io/README.md

 # A website for Hemal Dey's CV
-Thi project hosts Hemal's CV
+This project hosts Hemal's CV.
+Here, all the updates of Hemal Dey's research will be available.

 ## Getting Started